Potential Use of Kenyan Tea Cultivars in Development of High Value Diversified Products

 Abstract

-exchange earner.
+Tea industry in Kenya contributes to the economy by being the largest agribusiness and a major foreignexchange earner.
 However, significant revenue is lost when tea is sold in undiversified form.
 This has created a need

 to characterize the available clones for suitability in high value tea product development.
 Samples were obtained from